Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Edgar Diabetes and Obesity Research (EDOR)

-Scrabble tiles thumbnailOur mission is Reducing the global burden of diabetes and obesity.
+Scrabble tiles thumbnailOur mission is to make a significant contribution to reducing the global burden of diabetes and obesity through research and dissemination of knowledge.
 We aim to reduce the prevalence, and to improve the management, of diabetes and obesity by finding new ways to prevent and treat these conditions.
 By striving for research excellence and encouraging international collaboration we can bring the greatest benefit to New Zealanders and the wider world.
-We’re sharing our discoveries with individuals, communities, teachers, health professionals and policymakers.
+We're sharing our discoveries with individuals, communities, teachers, health professionals and policymakers.

 Email diabetes@otago.ac.nz